splunk/security_content/README.md

 - If your detections are using macros and lookups, please make sure that you have the same macros and lookups in those directories..
 This will ensure that the content app is self-contained and does not rely on external files.

 - We recommend that you follow the errors produced by the `contentctl` tool while developing this content.
 The errors are descriptive enough to guide you in getting the right values.
-If you need help, please open a GitHub issue in the `contentctl` repository.
+If you need help, please open a GitHub issue in the `contentctl` repository or refer to the [yaml-spec](docs/yaml-spec) to check out the list of allowed values

-# YAML Specs
+# YAML Specs 📄

 YAML specs define the structure and required fields for various YAML configuration files used in the project.
 These specifications ensure consistency and validation across different types of YAML files, such as macros, lookups, and analytic stories.
 Each spec outlines the expected data types, descriptions, and whether the fields are mandatory, providing a clear schema for developers to follow.